 What furniture comes with the room?

-Each student has a bed frame and mattress, desk and desk chair, bureau and closet.
+Each student has a bed frame and mattress, desk and desk chair, dresser, a closet, and a Micro-fridge (shared between roommates).
 Also, a waste basket and recycling basket are provided.
-The room has connections for cable, computer and local telephone service, residents must supply their own cables, cords, an phone.

 Do first-year students pick their room, Residence Hall or roommate?

 Currently, first-year assignments are determined by the selection of first year seminars.
 Those enrolled in specific seminars are grouped together in each residence halls.
 Residents may request a roommate and we will try to accommodate this request.

 If I’m a commuter, may I l become a resident later?

 Yes, commuter students may become residents.
 A student choosing to become a resident for the fall semester may participate in room selection in April.
 These students should email the Residence Life Housing Office to ask for lottery number and instructions regarding the process.
 Those changing for the spring semester may submit a Housing Application any time prior to the spring semester.
 On the application students can communicate their preference regarding residence hall, room and roommate.
 A student must contact the Registrar’s Office to change their status and the Financial Aid Office as financial aid packages may adjust.